onurkybsi/OnurKayabasi/README.md

 👨‍💼 I’m currently working on [Eindhoven University of Technology](https://www.tue.nl/en/)

-👀 I’m currently learning Concurrent Programming.
+👀 I’m currently learning Operating System Basics and Spring Framework.

-❓ Ask me about anything related to .NET Core, Microservice, Clean-Code, SOLID Principles, Elasticsearch.
+❓ Ask me about anything related to backend development.
 I like to share information and listen to new ideas

 ⚡ Fact: I love challenges